Anger builds in Black community over Trump’s claims of voter fraud in big cities

 “People are anxious over that slim glimmer that he could somehow actually change the outcome,” said Fred Royal, president of the Milwaukee chapter of the NAACP.
 “But more than that, he’s trying to do all of this in the middle of this pandemic, where people are tired, and people are unemployed, and they are trying to feed their family, and teach their children who are not in school, and now he is putting us back through this recount process.”

-Royal and other community leaders said they are angered that Trump is suggesting that there more votes than people.
+Royal and other community leaders said they are angered that Trump is suggesting that there are more votes than people.

 Biden received about 69 percent of the vote — 317,000 votes — in Milwaukee County this year.
 Four years ago, Democrat Hillary Clinton received 288,00 votes, about 65 percent of the vote.

-The Rev. Greg Lewis, the executive director of the nonpartisan Souls to the Polls in Milwaukee, which worked to boost Black turnout, said claims that there has been mass voter fraud don’t make sense.
+The Rev. Greg Lewis, the executive director of the nonpartisan Souls to the Polls, which worked to boost Black turnout in Milwaukee, said that the claims of mass voter fraud don’t click.

 “The blame is being set in Black communities for all the fraud, and that’s just nonsense,” said Lewis, who has worked with churches to mobilize Black voters amid hurdles, including the state’s strict voter identification law.
 “How can you have all the fraud when you have all these obstacles in place that make it so unusually difficult to vote in a city like Milwaukee, in a state like Wisconsin?”